plantanapp/documentation/docs/tokens/using-tokens-in-themes.md

 ---
-id:using-tokens-in-themes
+id:using-tokens-in-dnn-themes
-title: Using Tokens in Themes
+title: Using Tokens in DNN Themes
-sidebar_label: Using Tokens in Themes
+sidebar_label: Using Tokens in DNN Themes
 ---

 # Use Tokens in Themes